ASU-EGR304-2025-F-207/Website-update-attempt/docs/Appendix/App-Team-Org.md

 ## Meeting Coordination

 1. What method will you use to remind yourselves of meetings (a shared calendar?)
+Text and during class
-1. How will your team go about changing or adding meeting times?
+1. How will your team go about changing or adding meeting times? we will take whats on this page as a base and add any details or exceptions in text
-1. What's the preferred format for meetings (face-to-face or virtually)?
+1. What's the preferred format for meetings (face-to-face or virtually)? face-to-face
-1. Are there any other procedures that your team feels are necessary?
+1. Are there any other procedures that your team feels are necessary? create a discord as a secondary communcation option (optional)

 ## Roles & Responsibilities